SubhadityaMukherjee/AI-knowledge-base/posts/KB/Causal Language Model.md

 # Causal Language Model

-- Unlike [[Masked Language Modeling.md|Masked Language Modeling]], this is uni-directional.
+- Unlike [Masked Language Modeling](Masked%20Language%20Modeling.md), this is uni-directional.
 - Can consider words to its left
 - Better for generating text